devharsh2k4/vegazync/readme.md

-# Project Name
+# Renode

-This is a basic project template for getting started with Renode.
+Renode is used to watch and monitor all of your project files so you dont need to restart manually and let renode do it for you.

 ## Installation